 “Go, gather all the Jews to be found in Susa, and hold a fast on my behalf, and do not eat or drink for three days, night or day.
 I and my young women will also fast as you do.
 Then I will go to the king, though it is against the law, and if I perish, I perish.”
 Mordecai then went away and did everything as Esther had ordered him.
 Esther 4:16-17

 There is an interesting dynamic here: Esther, even though she is in a position of authority as queen, submits to her uncle Mordecai and agrees to speak to the king at risk of her own life; and Mordecai submits to his niece and agrees to rally all the Jews in Susa to fast (and presumably pray) on her behalf.
-It’s a great illustration of mutual submission between genders and generations.
+It’s a great illustration of godly cooperation between genders and generations.
 This is what Paul has in mind in Ephesians 5:21 when he exhorts the church to mutually submit to one another.

 Rev. Gordon Green, M.Div., M.A.
 Counseling